Greece - Data Protection Overview

 Providers of publicly available electronic communications services must notify the Hellenic Authority for Communication Security and Privacy ('ADAE') and the HDPA in case of a personal data breach via the ADAE's online notification form, (only available in Greek here) (Article 12(5) of the Electronic Communications Law).

 The Data Protection Law does not include any data retention provisions.
-For the data subject's right to erasure, see below under section 8.4. as regards timeframes for retaining data (although not provided in Data Protection Law), statutory (general/ specific prescription rules), or contractual retention periods would also apply.
+For the data subject's right to erasure, see below under the section on the right to erasure as regards timeframes for retaining data (although not provided in Data Protection Law), statutory (general/ specific prescription rules), or contractual retention periods would also apply.

 Under Article 21 of the Data Protection Law, the processing of personal data belonging to a child, in relation to the offer of information society services, is lawful only if the child is at least 15 years old and provides their consent.
 Otherwise, children under the age of 15 must have parental or guardian's consent to be offered information society services.